Ep #8: How Your Thoughts Affect Your Eating

 Then finally, your action creates your result, which ends up proving the original thought true.

 After you eat more, you blow it even more.
-You get to look at that result you create for yourself and say, “See, I blew it.”
+You might then look at that result you create for yourself and say, “See, I blew it.”

 You have a circumstance, which is a neutral fact that everyone would agree on.